cookedsteak/darktrain/README.md

 Please according to the structure of the example directory.

-Normally, we need 5 things in our training directory.
+Normally, you need 4 things prepared in our training directory.

 1. Annotations + JPEGImages
 2. classes.names
-3. xxxx.data
 4. cfg
 5. pre-trained model